-Annual Report 2018/19
+Annual Report 2019-20

 1. Mission Statement-taking the reality of CEIST into account

 Killina Presentation Secondary School is an inclusive Christian community aimed at the holistic development of each individual

-The Academic year 2018/19 was significant in the school's history, with the announcement of the closing of Killina Presentation Convent.
-In May of 2019 an event was held to formally open a completed school extension and also to pay tribute and thanks to the Presentation order for their work in Education (Primary and Secondary) for over 200 years.
+The Academic year 2019-20 was unlike any other in the history of the school with the schools closure from March 12th as a result of the Covid19 pandemic.
+Learning continued online from March 12th until the end of the year.

 2. School Development Planning, to include:

-• Priority areas and action taken in 2018-2019
+• Priority areas and action taken in 2019-2020

 Enhancing school facilities

 The Board is conscious of the need to provide our students with appropriate and fit for purpose facilities.
-During the 2018/19 academic year work concluded on an extension and other infrastructural developments.
-The completed works saw the school benefit from an additional woodwork room, four classrooms, link corridor to classrooms which were previously external rooms, refurbished home economics room, second computer room, a third special needs classroom (in the schools resource centre) car parking and set down areas, three basketball courts, a training pitch and a full size sports field.
-The Board and Principal continued to pursue funding for a school Gym, this has been identified as an infrastructural priority.

-The school was successful in an application for a further extension and, the Board and Principal look forward to advancing this in the coming year, it will see the addition of a further two classrooms and an additional two science labs and shared prep room.
-It is also hoped to provide toilet facilities to the sportsfield.
+The school was successful in the previous year in achieving approval for a building project, the scope of works was reviewed on request from the school and we look forward to the addition of new facilities to the school.
+The extension will comprise of two science labs, two classrooms, a textiles room, a home economics room, a two classroom ASD suite and refurbishment of a disused building to provide five additional SET spaces.

+The provision of a full-size Gym remains a priority in terms of infrastructural priorities.

 Vision 2023

-During the course of the year consultations happened with parents, students and teachers in order to get an idea of the direction of the school over the next five years up to 2023.
-The Vision 2023 document was adopted by the Board of Management and gives a focus to the work of the school going forward.
+During the course of the year there was ongoing reflection on the progress in achieving the ambitious targets outlined in the Vision 2023 document.

 School Self Evaluation

 In the middle leadership and management team the role of coordinating the activities of SSE has been allocated as a post of responsibility.

-Literacy and Numeracy Strategy

-Link Teachers for Literacy and Numeracy were nominated and attended in-service.
-Planning groups worked on the School Self Evaluation Reports and the School Improvment Plans in both areas.

-Study Skills Programme

-Using the school self evaluation process, the study skills programme was delivered to students in the school.
-It was delivered and evaluated and has proven to be very successful.
-This year for examination years and Transition Years, we engaged the "Super Generation" to do Study Skills and Raising aspirations workshops.
-Teachers continue to deliver the school designed study skills workshops to other years, this blended approach of outside presenters and our own teacher presenter has proven successful and we plan to continue this for the coming year with little adjustment.

-TL21/Forbairt
+Embedding the methodocial approach of SSE into all aspects of school life towards deriving imporvment is a priority.
+Literacy, Numeracy and Digital learning remained a focus for the yar.

+TL21/ Forbairt

 The school was involved in both the TL21 and Forbairt initiatitives/ programmes during the year.
-Using the SSE process we sought to identify and address areas in the school for improvement.
+Using the SSE process we sought to identify and address areas in the school for improvment.
 The aim of both initiatives is to improve teaching and learning in the school.

 In-Service Training

 Staff members attended in-service on a variety of topics including:

 Junior Cycle training (whole school and subject specific)

 Literacy,

 Numeracy,

 School Self Evaluation,

 LCVP Annual Conference,

 Google Forms,

-Timetabling,

-ICT,
+ICT.

 Employment Law Training,

 Assessment of LCVP Portfolio Work,

 Business Teachers Annual Conference,

 German Teachers Annual Conference,

 Modern Languages,

 Guidance Counsellors Annual Conference,

-JMB Education Conference on Ethos.

-JMB Annual Conference,
+JMB Education Conference,

 JMB Contracts workshop,

 JMB Allocations workshop,

 Child Protection.